jez/blog/_posts/2022-05-30-tree-sitter-limitations.md

 Some points:

-- Even though `bar() { ... }` is valid method syntax, that's gone.
-The parser thinks that there was a call to a method named `bar` on an implicit receiver (i.e., `this`).
+- Even though `bar() { ... }` is valid method syntax, there's no mention of any method called `bar` in the parse.
+Instead, the parser thinks that there was a **method call** to a method named `bar` on an implicit receiver (i.e., `this`).
-- The syntax error shows up after the imagined call to `bar`, not associated with the `foo` method.
+- The syntax error shows up after the imagined call to `bar` (associated with the `{` immediately after the `bar()` token), not associated with the `foo` method.

-It gets even worse if the snippet changes so that `bar` actually has parameters and code in the method body.[^worse] With a parse that drops the `bar` method definition entirely, the user no longer receives autocompletion results inside `bar` until they fix the error in `foo`.

-[^worse]:
-  The parameters become call-site arguments, and the code acts as though it was written inside `foo` not `bar`.
+If the user's cursor was inside the `bar` method and asking for completion results, we'd be forced to serve them completion results as though their cursor was inside the half-formed `foo` method, which produces completely wrong results.

+This behavior is not unique to JavaScript.
+I've reproduced it almost verbatim in Ruby and Java, and partially in most other tree-sitter parsers (C#, C++, Rust, etc.).

-The best error message here would be to point out to the author that their curly braces are mismatched,[^rust] and then ideally use that information to recover when parsing.
+The best behavior here would be to point out that the curly braces are mismatched,[^rust] and then recover assuming that the user fixed that mismatch, preserving the `bar` method.

 [^rust]:
   Indeed, that's [exactly the error](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=872bd946a8789aba9d49e07aef614819)